-Figure 3.4 - CAPloc vs CAP results (right).
-Focal mechanisms obtained using single station CAP were checked against focal mechanisms obtained using multi-station CAPloc and were found to match well.
-As a result, we conclude that, in the case of the NQTL region, single stations CAP produces trustworthy results.
-This result is important because only one broadband station is available for inverting 2002-3 events.
+Figure 3.3 - CAPloc vs CAP results (right).
+Focal mechanisms obtained using single station CAP were checked against focal mechanisms obtained in Wei, 2009 using multi-station CAPloc and were found to match well.
+As aresult, we conclude that, in the case of the NQTL region, single stations CAP produces trustworthy results.
+This result is significant because only one broadband station is available for inverting 2002-3 events.